fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     public double balance = 0;
     public static double interestRate = 0;
     public string accountType = "Checking";
+    public readonly string customerId;

     ```

-    Notice that the `interestRate` field is declared as a static field.
-Static fields are shared among all instances of a class.
-The `interestRate` field is initialized with a default value of 0.
+    Notice that the `interestRate` field is declared as `static` and that `customerId` is declared as `readonly`.
+Static fields are accessed using the class name, not an instance of the class, and are shared among all instances of a class.
+The value of a static field is initialized before an instance of the class is created.
+Readonly fields can be assigned a value only when they're declared or in a constructor.

 1. To create a static field named `nextAccountNumber`, add the following code to the `BankAccount` class definition: